semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     True

-Now let's see an example using a list, We'll see list data type in depth in the upcoming post but bear with me for now and just simply put, a list data type is a container that can store many other types at once.
+Now let's see an example using a list, We'll see list data type in depth in the upcoming post but bear with me for now, a list data type is a container that can store many other types at once.

 ```python